-English Language Arts Standards " Speaking & Listening " Grade 7 (SL)
+English Language Arts Standards " Speaking & Listening " Grade 8 (SL)

-Grade / (SL) Comprehension and Collaboration 1.
-Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grade 7 topics, texts, and issues, building on others' ideas and expressing their own clearly. a.
-Come to discussions prepared, having read or researched material under study; explicitly draw on that preparation by referring to evidence on the topic, text, or issue to probe and reflect on ideas under discussion. b.
-Follow rules for collegial discussions, track progress toward specific goals and deadlines, and define individual roles as needed. c.
-Pose questions that elicit elaboration and respond to others' questions and comments with relevant observations and ideas that bring the discussion back on topic as needed. d.
-Acknowledge new information expressed by others and, when warranted, modify their own views.
-TG : pp. 18, 19, 20, 21, 22, 23, 24, 25, 32, 33, 34, 35, 36, 37, 38, 45, 46, 47, 48, 49, 50, 51, 52, 60, 61, 62, 63, 64, 65 Analyze the main ideas and supporting details presented in diverse media and formats (e.g., visually, quantitatively, orally) and explain how the ideas clarify a topic, text, or issue under study.
+(SL) Comprehension and Collaborat ion Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grade 8 topics, texts, and issues, building on others' ideas and expressing their own clearly.
+Come to discussions prepared, having read or researched material under study; explicitly draw on that preparation by referring to evidence on the topic, text, or issue to probe and reflect on ideas under discussion.
+Follow rules for collegial discussions and decision-making, track progress toward specific goals and deadlines, and define individual roles as needed.
+Pose questions that connect the ideas of several speakers and respond to others' questions and comments with relevant evidence, observations, and ideas.
+Acknowledge new information expressed by others, and, when warranted, qualify or justify their own views in light of the evidence presented.
+TG: pp. 18, 19, 20, 21, 22, 23, 24, 25, 32, 33, 34, 35, 36, 37, 38, 45, 46, 47, 48, 49, 50, 51, 52, 60, 61, 62, 63, 64, 65 2.
+Analyze the purpose of information presented in diverse media and formats (e.g., visually, quantitatively, orally) and evaluate the motives (e.g., social, commercial, political) behind its presentation.
 TG : pp. 32, 52 3.
-Delineate a speaker's argument and specific claims, evaluating the soundness of the reasoning and the relevance and sufficiency of the evidence.
+Delineate a speaker's argument and specific claims, evaluating the soundness of the reasoning and relevance and sufficiency of the evidence and identifying when irrelevant evidence is introduced.
 TG : p.
-49 Presentation of Knowledg e and Ideas Present claims and findings, emphasizing salient points in a focused, coherent manner with pertinent descriptions, facts, details, and examples; use appropriate eye contact, adequate volume, and clear pronunciation.
-TG : pp. 20, 21, 22, 23, 34, 45, 46, 49, 52, 62, 64, 73 Include multimedia components and visual displays in presentations to clarify claims and findings and emphasize salient points.
-TG : pp. 18, 22, 32, 36, 52, 62, 64, 73 Adapt speech to a variety of contexts and tasks, demonstrating command of formal English when indicated or appropriate.
+49 Presentation of Knowledge and Ideas Present claims and findings, emphasizing salient points in a focused, coherent manner with pertinent descriptions, facts, details, and examples; use appropriate eye contact, adequate volume, and clear pronunciation.
+TG : pp. 20, 21, 22, 23, 34, 45, 46, 49, 52, 62, 64, 73 5.
+Integrate multimedia and visual displays into presentations to clarify information, strengthen claims and evidence, and add interest.
+TG: pp. 18, 22, 32, 36, 52, 62, 64, 73 Adapt speech to a variety of contexts and tasks, demonstrating command of formal English when indicated or appropriate.
 TG : pp. 32, 48, 49, 52, 64, 73